Career Timeline of Wes Moore: Major Achievements and Milestones

 In December 2022, Wes Moore was elected to serve as finance chair of the Democratic Governors Association.

-January 18, 2023: Sworn in as Governor
+January 18, 2023: Inauguration as Governor

-May 2023: Finalized blind trust
+May 2023: Finalized Blind Trust

-2023: Became Governor of Maryland
+2023: Inauguration as Governor of Maryland

-April 2024: Fine Issued in Smear Campaign
+April 2024: Fine Imposed on King's Campaign

 December 2024: Federal Funding for Key Bridge Replacement